vindaalex/multizone-thermostat/README.md

 * pwm_scale_high (Optional): For master mode not applicable

 # Sensor filter (filter_mode):
-An unscneted kalman filter is present to smoothen the temperature readings in case of of irregular updates.
+An unscented kalman filter is present to smoothen the temperature readings in case of of irregular updates.
 This could be the case for battery operated temperature sensors such as zigbee devices.
 This can be usefull in case of PID controller where derivative is controlled (speed of temperature change).
 The filter intesity is defined by a factor between 0 to 5 (integer).
 0 = no filter
 5 = max smoothing